04 Jun 2026

 Before the interviews start, you'll need to set everything up appropriately – documenting your research question and objectives, writing up your interview questions, and gathering the right participants.

 Ideally, you can recruit participants from your network of existing users.
-But if that's not possible, you can always use a research panel to find people who match your ideal customer profile (ICP).
-You'll also need to create a research consent form for participants to acknowledge and sign.
+But if that's not possible, you can always use a research panel (like the one from Lyssna) to find people who match your ideal customer profile (ICP).
+You'll also need to create a user research agreement for participants to acknowledge and sign.

 You'll also need to think about where and how you'll conduct your interviews.
-Many people are more comfortable with remote video calls (thanks to a particular pandemic), which are also helpful if you plan to conduct a lot of interviews.
+Many people are more comfortable with remote video call, which are also helpful if you plan to conduct a lot of interviews.
 Otherwise, you'll need to organize a mutually beneficial time and place for your participants.

 Use our handy discussion guide template to plan your research and document your questions for user interviews.